nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Coydir` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. Coydir shows a list of persons
+2. Coydir shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. Coydir deletes the person
+4. Coydir deletes the person.

     Use case ends.